Skip to main content

 Once you have waited out the drying process, made certain that your drywall and structure is free from mold, and worked out the details of an insurance claim with your insurance company, it’s time to make restorations to your home.

 This could be a great opportunity to make other renovations or updates to your home.
 Know your budget and plan everything you want to accomplish during the restoration process.
-You might want to hire a licensed contractor that specializes in water damage recovery and water damage repair.
+You might want to hire a licensed contractor that specializes in water damage recovery and repair.
 In Virginia, contractors are divided into three classes: class A (unrestricted in the dollar amount of contracts they may complete), class B (can perform work on projects up to $120,000), and class C (can perform work on projects that are less than $10,000).
 Ask questions about how much experience they have dealing with water damage recovery, and don’t be afraid to request references from past clients.
-If the damage is significant, contact a Public Insurance Claim Adjuster to help you with settlement.

 After all is said and done, you will have a unique hindsight on the whole situation.
 This is a great opportunity to reevaluate your insurance policy while everything is fresh in your mind and assess whether or not it was sufficient in handling your needs.
 You may want to meet with an insurance adjuster to update your policy and ensure you are better protected if something similar occurs in the future.
 Most important, enjoy your newly rehabilitated home and take comfort knowing that you have successfully handled a tough situation.